Medal of Honor: Warfighter

 Medal of Honor: Warfighter is a first-person shooter video game developed by Danger Close Games and published by Electronic Arts.
 It is a sequel to 2010's series reboot Medal of Honor and the fourteenth installment in the Medal of Honor series.
 The title was announced on February 23, 2012, and was released in North America on October 23, 2012, in Australia on October 25, 2012, and in Europe on October 26, 2012 on Microsoft Windows, PlayStation 3, and Xbox 360.

 The games' single-player campaign picks up where Medal of Honor (2010) left off, as it follows the Navy SEALs from the previous game's AFO Neptune.
-Upon release, the game received mixed reviews, with praise for the visuals and the use of the Frostbite 2 engine but criticism aimed at the low texture quality on consoles, glitches, confusing storyline and poor artificial intelligence.
+Upon release, the game received mixed reviews, with praise for the visuals and the use of Frostbite 2 but criticism aimed at the low texture quality on consoles, glitches, confusing storyline and poor artificial intelligence.

 Gameplay

 The gameplay in Warfighter features different aspects than its predecessor.
 Features from the previous game such as peek and lean, requesting ammunition (now unlimited), and sliding returned.
 New features in the campaign like the Dynamic Door Breach and environmental destruction have been added.